 The Association takes the security of data very seriously and in the unlikely event of a breach will take the following steps:

-- As soon as the breach or potential breach has occurred, and in any event no later than six (6) hours after it has occurred, the DPO must be notified in writing of (i) the breach; (ii) how it occurred; and (iii) what the likely impact of that breach is on any data subject(s);
+- As soon as it becomes known the breach or potential breach has occurred, and in any event no later than six (6) hours after it has occurred, the Association’s DPO must be notified in writing of (i) the breach; (ii) how it occurred; and (iii) what the likely impact of that breach is on any data subject(s);

-- The Association must seek to contain the breach by whatever means available;
+- The Association must seek to contain the breach by whichever means available;

-- The DPO must consider whether the breach is one which requires to be reported to the ICO and data subjects affected and do so in accordance with this clause 7;
+- The DPO must consider whether the breach is one which requires to be reported to the ICO and Data Subjects affected and, if appropriate, will do so in accordance with this clause 7;

 - Notify third parties in accordance with the terms of any applicable Data Sharing Agreements